microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaCustomSecurityAttributeDefinition.md

 ### -IsCollection

 Indicates whether multiple values can be assigned to the custom security attribute.
-Cannot be changed later.
-If type is set to Boolean, isCollection cannot be set to true.
+Can't be changed later.
+If type is set to Boolean, isCollection can't be set to true.

 ```yaml
 Type: System.Boolean